yacosta738/blastkode/README.md

 ## Testing

 I have some basic end-to-end tests using [Cypress](https://cypress.io).
-You can find them in `/cypress/integration/tests.js`.
+You can find them in `/cypress/integration/tests.ts`.

 To run tests, first make sure your dev server is running with `gridsome develop`.
 I'm assuming you're using the default port of 8080.
 If not, change the `baseUrl` key in the `cypress.json` file.

 After your dev server is running, you can run `npm run test` or `./node_modules/.bin/cypress open` to start Cypress.
 The Cypress electron app will run.
-Click the `tests.js` file and the tests will run in an automated browser.
+Click the `tests.ts` file and the tests will run in an automated browser.